Trevor20/Excel-Portfolio/Project 3 - HR Attrition Analysis/README.md

 | Body mass index                 | Division of weight by height.
 Also called BMI |
 | Absenteeism time in hours       | Total hours the employee was absent           |

-## 🔍 Key Business Questions Answered
+## 🔍 Key Business Questions Answered - In Progress

 1. Who are the healthy individuals with low absenteeism eligible for a health bonus program?
 2. Calculate wage increase for non-smokers.
 Budget is $983,221.